-1. Mitigating Actions
+- 1. Mitigating Actions - a.
+Scheduled Maintenance

 Scheduling - To the extent practical, the Licensee will avoid scheduling unit maintenance that would impact Required Minimum Instream Flows or LIP Flows, unless it is likely that the equipment condition will cause damage or unscheduled unit maintenance if repairs are delayed.